hashgraph/hedera-sdk-cpp/CONTRIBUTING.md

 ### Step 3 - Notes

-It's a good decision to tap direclty on button `Generate release notes` to get an automatically generated notes which can be used as a basis.
+It's a good decision to tap directly on button `Generate release notes` to get an automatically generated notes which can be used as a basis.

-#### What's Changed
+#### What's New

-In this section should be filled all of the issues which have been completed and merged into `main` branch.
-Use only the title of each issue and add a prefix with ➡️.
+This section should be filled with all of the issues which have been completed and merged into `main` branch.
+Use the emoji ➡️ followed by a description in plain English for each over-arching new feature and a bug fix.

 #### Examples

-In this section should be listed all of the newly added examples.
+This section should list all of the newly added examples.
 Each of them should represent a link to the implementation (for example: [TransferTokensExample.cc](TransferTokensExample.cc)).
 It's a good idea also to add prefix with ➡️ before each line.

 #### Notes